wgnr/react-native-film-list/README.md

 4. Start service in a terminal using `yarn start --reset-cache` .
 We add the flag --reset-cache to have a clean development enviroment.
 In another terminal run `yarn run android` to try app in Android.

+## 1st Assignment 🃏
+Create an item list component with styles.